OpenClaw 2026.4.7 shipped memory-wiki on April 8. Your agent can now build its own knowledge base. Here's what that means and how to enable it.

 MEMORY.md and daily logs handle raw persistent notes.
 The agent writes facts it wants to remember.
 Memory search retrieves them using hybrid keyword plus vector search.
 This is the layer that's been available since OpenClaw launched.

 Memory-wiki handles structured persistent knowledge.
 The agent compiles important facts from conversations and memory files into wiki-style entries with claims, evidence, and provenance.
-Wiki tools (wiki_search, wiki_get, wiki_apply, wiki_lint) let the agent query and maintain this knowledge base.
+Five wiki tools (wiki_status, wiki_search, wiki_get, wiki_apply, wiki_lint) let the agent query and maintain this knowledge base.

 The active memory plugin still owns recall, promotion, and the new "dreaming" consolidation process.
 Memory-wiki adds a provenance-rich knowledge layer beside it.